Financial StatementsEmail This Print This

 (d) Review of Statement of Cash Flows

-In FY 2023, the Group generated positive cash flow of S$122.8 million from operating activities.
+In 1H 2025, the Group generated a positive cash flow of S$69.8 million from operating activities.

-The Group recorded net cash used in financing activities of S$72.2 million mainly for the repayment of borrowings, interest, principal portion of lease liabilities and dividends paid during the year which offset proceeds from borrowings.
+The Group recorded net cash used in financing activities of S$30.5 million mainly due to proceeds from issue of additional fixed rate notes under the MTN Programme, offset against repayment of borrowings, interest, principal portion of lease liabilities and dividends paid during 1H 2025.

 Commentary On Current Year Prospects

-As at 31 December 2023, Centurion operates a diversified portfolio of 34 operational purpose-built workers and student accommodation assets ("PBWA" and "PBSA" respectively), comprising 67,377 beds across Singapore, Malaysia, Australia, the United Kingdom ("UK") and the United States ("US").
+As of 30 June 2025, Centurion operates a diversified portfolio of 37 operational Purpose-Built Worker Accommodation, Purpose-Built Student Accommodation, and Build-to-Rent assets ("PBWA", "PBSA" and "BTR" respectively), comprising c.70,291 beds across Singapore, Malaysia, Australia, China, the United Kingdom ("UK") and the United States ("US").

 Workers Accommodation